danfuzz/samizdat/doc/library-guide/Io0.md

 This function does not attempt to resolve symbolic links, nor does it "flatten" away any `.` or `..` path components.

+If `optBase*` is used and is itself relative, then it is made absolute, as if by a recursive call to this function.

 It is an error (terminating the runtime) if `path` is empty or is not a string.